unclereeemus/ytmp/README.md

   -sd <#> 	get listen history and other details about entry (accepts p|l|m like 'm') -dl 		download song # (accepts p|l|m like 'm'). does not respect \$max_len_for_dl.
-  -shuf 	runs shuf on the queue file and overwrites it.
+  -shuf 	runs shuf on the queue file and overwrites it. the original queue can be found in "$cache_dir/queue_noshuf".

   -vd 		prints $cache_dir/ytmpqdiscards which contains list of songs that were selected to be added to the queue in the last search but were already found on the queue.